 3) Disposal by litter type

-Litter Type | What to Do | Avoid | Notes |
+| Litter Type | What to Do | Avoid | Notes |

-Clumping clay | Bag clumps + soiled litter in small, well-sealed bags; place in trash.
-Keep depth 7–8 cm to reduce smear. | Flushing clumps; mixing with yard compost. | Heavier waste—use smaller bags to prevent bin tears.
-Setup tips: Odor Control. |
+| Clumping clay | Bag clumps + soiled litter in small, well-sealed bags; place in trash.
+Keep depth ~7–8 cm to reduce smear. | Flushing clumps; mixing with yard/food compost. | Heavier waste — use smaller bags to prevent tears.
+Routine help: odor control. |

-Silica (crystal) | Remove solids daily; stir crystals; when saturated, bag and trash. | Flushing; adding to garden compost. | Low dust; light weight.
-Odor improves with ventilation: Placement. |
+| Silica (crystal) | Remove solids daily; stir crystals; when saturated, bag and trash. | Flushing; adding to garden compost. | Low dust + lighter weight.
+Odor improves with better airflow and placement: placement. |

-Plant-based (corn, wheat, wood, tofu, paper) | Bag and trash unless local program accepts pet-waste compost (rare).
-If allowed: pet-waste-only compost, never on edibles. | Flushing (unless your municipality explicitly allows, which is uncommon); mixing with food/yard compost. | Softer feel for seniors: Senior Setup. |
+| Plant-based (corn, wheat, wood, tofu, paper) | Bag and trash unless your local program explicitly accepts pet-waste compost (rare).
+If allowed, keep it pet-waste-only and never use on edible gardens. | Flushing (unless your municipality explicitly allows it); mixing with food/yard compost. | Often softer under paws, helpful for seniors: senior setup. |

 4) Bag choices: compostable, paper, or heavy-duty?